Skip to main content

 However, Batch deployments in progress may still be canceled in this window.
 If they are not canceled, the Batch Deploy job will fail when the Deploy CLI cannot find the package.

-Rename the package by updating the Package name field and clicking Save.
+Rename the package by updating the Package name field and selecting the Save button.

 If a package is renamed, all package versions will be renamed as well.
 Also, renaming a package does not create a new version unless there are other updates that have been made to the package.